Module 4.1: Managed vs Self-Managed Kubernetes

 | Compliance / audit requirements | ___ | +1 | +1 |

-“Can we staff 24/7 on-call for the control plane?”
-If no, go managed. etcd doesn’t care that it’s 3 AM on Christmas.
+- “Can we reliably staff a true 24/7 on-call rotation exclusively for the control plane?”
+If the answer is no, go managed.
+An etcd quorum loss does not care that it is a national holiday.

-“Do we have at least two engineers who can perform a Kubernetes upgrade unsupervised?”
-If no, go managed.
-Key person dependency on infrastructure is a company-level risk.
+- “Do we currently have at least two engineers who can perform a Kubernetes minor version upgrade completely unsupervised?”
+If the answer is no, go managed.
+Key person dependency on core infrastructure is a catastrophic company-level risk.

-“Is there a specific technical requirement that managed cannot fulfill?”
-If you can’t name it precisely, go managed.
-Vague desires for “control” don’t justify the operational overhead.
+- “Is there a concrete, highly specific technical requirement that the managed platform cannot fulfill?”
+If you cannot articulate it in one sentence, go managed.
+Vague desires for architectural purity do not justify grueling operational overhead.

 Did You Know?

-The EKS control plane runs on EC2 instances in an AWS-owned account.
-AWS injects Elastic Network Interfaces (ENIs) from their account into your VPC.
-This is why EKS clusters consume IP addresses in your subnets that you can’t see — a common source of IP exhaustion surprises in tightly-planned VPCs.
+- The EKS control plane physically executes on EC2 instances inside a completely locked-down, AWS-owned account.
+To bridge the network, AWS seamlessly injects Elastic Network Interfaces (ENIs) from their account directly into your VPC.
+This hidden architecture is the primary reason EKS clusters silently consume IP addresses in your subnets—a frequent source of unexpected IP exhaustion in tightly planned networks.

-AKS is the only major managed Kubernetes service that offers a genuinely free tier with no time limit.
-The catch: the free tier has no SLA.
-Your control plane can go down, and Azure’s response is essentially “upgrade to Standard tier.”
-Production workloads on free-tier AKS are a gamble.
+- AKS is one of the few major managed Kubernetes services that offers a genuinely free tier without a built-in expiration window.
+The significant caveat: the free tier provides zero SLA.
+If your control plane fails, Azure’s default response is to suggest upgrading to the Standard tier.
+Running mission-critical production workloads on a free-tier AKS cluster is professional negligence.

-etcd, the database underlying all Kubernetes clusters, was created by CoreOS in 2013 — before Kubernetes existed.
-It uses the Raft consensus algorithm and requires a majority quorum (2 of 3 nodes, or 3 of 5) to accept writes.
-Losing quorum means your entire cluster becomes read-only.
-This single dependency is the primary reason managed Kubernetes exists: etcd operations are the hardest part of running Kubernetes.
+- etcd, the highly sensitive database underlying all Kubernetes clusters, was originally created by CoreOS in 2013—long before Kubernetes itself existed.
+It utilizes the complex Raft consensus algorithm and rigorously requires a majority quorum (two out of three nodes, or three out of five) to accept any writes.
+Losing quorum means your entire cluster instantaneously becomes read-only.

 Common Mistakes